About Project Owl

-- The Tawny Owl Calling Survey: This Tawny Owl survey, repeats the approach adopted in 2005/06 in the Garden BirdWatch Tawny Owl Calling Survey and focuses on changes in Tawny Owl calling behaviour overwinter and with different levels of urbanisation.
-The survey started on the 30th of September 2018 and will run until the 30th of March 2019.
-It is suitable for all volunteers who have regular access to a garden, park or any other area that may have Tawny Owls and can be visited repeatably.
-It involves doing 20 minute evening listening periods once a week.
-This survey is for anyone with even a vague interest in owls and can be joined at any time during the survey period with the more weeks you take part in the better.
+- The Tawny Owl Calling Survey: This Tawny Owl survey, repeated the approach adopted in 2005/06 for the Garden BirdWatch Tawny Owl Calling Survey and focusing on changes in Tawny Owl calling behaviour overwinter and with different levels of urbanisation.
+The survey started on the 30th of September 2018 and run until the 30th of March 2019.
+It was suitable for all volunteers who have regular access to a garden, park or any other area that may have Tawny Owls and can be visited repeatably.
+It used a 20 minute evening listening period once a week.
+The survey was for anyone with even a vague interest in owls with the more weeks completed the better but all data still valuable.

 - Owl Demographic Monitoring: Developing and supporting both new existing volunteer networks to collect larger quantities of high-quality information on aspects of their biology such as clutch size, brood size, laying date and adult survival, which will help us understand the reason for population changes we are observing.
 We will develop these networks for Barn Owl, Little Owl and Tawny Owl, working closely with bird ringers and nest recorders as well as local communities to enhance the ways that their valuable work can inform conservation.

 - Short-eared Owl Research: Building on the pilot research being carried out on Short-eared Owls in Scotland to deliver a better understanding of home range, habitat use and year-round movements.
 This will involve a combination of BTO staff and potentially interested volunteers.